Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Conflict Graph based Upper Bounds on the Flip Distance

 \cref{lem:symmdiff} concludes the set up.
 Now, we can greedily insert one edge of $\Lambda(\Delta'_i)$ after another thanks to the existence of $v_1v'_2$ and $v_2v'_2$, as portrayed in \cref{fig:direct} and argued in \cref{lem:directphase}. \cref{lem:directphase} is again a direct result from the proof of Lemma~2 in \cite{sleator1986rotation}.

-We denote by $T_{\lvert \Gamma \rvert-ac(H)+i}=(T_{\lvert \Gamma \rvert-ac(H)+i}^{int}\setminus(\Lambda(\Delta_i)\cup \{v_1v_2\}))\cup(\Lambda(\Delta'_i)\cup\{v'_2v_3\})$.
+We denote by $T_{R,i}=(T_{R,i}^{int}\setminus(\Lambda(\Delta_i)\cup \{v_1v_2\}))\cup(\Lambda(\Delta'_i)\cup\{v'_2v_3\})$.

-\begin{lemma} The flip distance between $T_{\lvert \Gamma \rvert-ac(H)+i}^{int}$ and $T_{\lvert \Gamma \rvert - ac(H)+i}$ is $\beta+1$. \end{lemma}
+\begin{lemma} The flip distance between $T_{R,i}^{int}$ and $T_{R,i}$ is $\beta+1$. \end{lemma}

-\begin{proof} Observe that $T_{i,int}$ and $T_{\lvert \Gamma \rvert - ac(H)+i}$ already coincide in all edges except for the edges that are inside a convex polygon $\bar{P}$ that has as vertices $v_1$, $v_2$, $v_2'$, and $v_3$ as well as all the vertices of $V(\Delta_i)$.
+\begin{proof} Observe that $T_{R,i}^{int}$ and $T_{R,i}$ already coincide in all edges except for the edges that are inside a convex polygon $\bar{P}$ that has as vertices $v_1$, $v_2$, $v_2'$, and $v_3$ as well as all the vertices of $V^O(\Delta_i)$.
 As for example argued in \cite[Lemma 2]{sleator1986rotation} we can flip any triangulation of $\bar{P}$ to the triangulation of $\bar{P}$ that has all edges incident to the same vertex while flipping every interior edge at most once.
 In our case, we want all edges to be incident to $v'_2$.
 The triangulation of $\bar{P}$ with all vertices incident to $v'_2$ contains exactly all the edges of $\Lambda(\Delta'_i)$. \end{proof}

-We combine our results on the indirect phase in \cref{lem:indirect} together with the flip sequences of the direct phase in \cref{lem:symmdiff} and \cref{lem:directphase} to obtain one flip sequence that transforms $\beta T$ to $\beta T'$ (via $T_{\lvert \Gamma \rvert - ac(H)}$ and $T^\ast$) and provide an upper bound their flip distance.
+We combine our results on the indirect phase in \cref{lem:indirect} together with the flip sequences of the direct phase in \cref{lem:symmdiff} and \cref{lem:directphase} to obtain one flip sequence that transforms $\beta T$ to $\beta T'$ (via $T_{R}$ and $T'_R$) and provide an upper bound their flip distance formulated \cref{prop:upper} which we first stated in \cref{sec:puttogether}.

 \upper*